Vonage/vbc-developer/_documentation/en/open-contactpad/introduction.md

 #  Getting Started with the VBC Open ContactPad

 The Open ContactPad SDK is a Javascript software development toolkit that allows developers to embed a [Vonage Unified Communications (UC)](https://www.vonage.com/unified-communications/) dialer interface into an application.
 You will need a Vonage account to access the telephony APIs used by this SDK.
+You can sign up for a [Vonage Businss Communications account with a 14 day return period here](https://www.vonage.com/unified-communications/pricing/?icmp=mainnav_buynow_novalue).

 To use standalone communications APIs, see [Vonage APIs](/).

 With the Open ContactPad SDK, you can access the following functionality: